wannahappyaroundme/Garden_of_Eden_V3_Page/LANDING.md

 ## 📋 Document Purpose

-This document provides comprehensive specifications for creating the **Eden Proejct landing page**.
+This document provides comprehensive specifications for creating the **Eden Project landing page**.
 It includes all latest features (Phase 1-5 + Week 2), technical specifications, system requirements, performance metrics, and competitive advantages.

 ---